brucou/movie-search-app/article/article.md

 We did that for our movie search app, and we found yet another bug, which may be pretty difficult to identify from the specification or implementation.
-HINT : it is a concurrency bug (a tough category of bugs I say)[^2].
+HINT : it is a concurrency bug (a tough category of bugs this brother says)[^2].
 Can you find it?
 By generating a **large enough number of test sequences**, we were able to eventually find a reproducing sequence for it.

 [^2]: If we type fast enough, we may generate several queries whose results arrive in any order, and the first results arriving get displayed.
 It should be only the **latest query